WriteAHead/WriteAHead/README.md

 ## 🚀 About Me

-Software Engineering enthusiast with strong interest in:

-- Data Structures and Algorithms (DSA)
+Software Engineering enthusiast with a strong foundation in **Data Structures and Algorithms (DSA)**, **Competitive Programming**, **Backend Development**, and **System Design**.
-- Competitive Programming
-- Backend Development
-- System Design
-- Core Computer Science Fundamentals

-I enjoy solving algorithmic problems, understanding systems from first principles, and building efficient software.
+I enjoy solving challenging algorithmic problems, understanding systems from first principles, and building efficient software with a focus on performance, scalability, and maintainability.

 ---